 Remember, no matter where you’re headed, it pays to keep your credit in tip-top shape and be careful not to rack up debt, which could ravage your credit scores.
-Keep an eye on your two free credit scores, updated each month, on Credit.com.
+Keep an eye on your two free credit scores, updated every 14 days, on Credit.com.

 More Money-Saving Reads: